-Donor and journal requirements: As study registration becomes more popular, donors and journals may ask about registering PAPs, though as of April 2020, no economic journals currently require PAPs.
-Below is a (non-comprehensive) list of some donors and their PAP requirements as of May 2019.
+Donor and journal requirements: As study registration becomes more popular, donors and journals may ask about registering PAPs, though most economic journals do not currently require PAPs.
+Below are two emblematic funder policies, and The Center for Open Science has a helpful wiki page of funding agencies' policies regarding pre-registration, reporting guidelines, data sharing, etc..
 Be sure to check your donor's guidelines for research transparency and open access, to ensure that your research project is complying with their requirements.

 - Arnold Ventures (formerly the Laura and John Arnold Foundation) has funding requirements for PAPs (which they refer to as pre-registration), as well as requirements for open data, materials, and code.
 Many of their grantees who fund projects, e.g., J-PAL North America and BITSS's SSMART Grants program, require PAPs for empirical studies that involve statistical inference (i.e., usually full-scale studies).

 - The Global Innovation Fund (GIF) has minimum requirements for non-clinical research, consistent with the information required by the AEA registry.
 A GIF funded research plan should be registered in the time-stamped registry where the trial is pre-registered.
 As with pre-registration, PAPs should be registered before the intervention begins.